By Chelsea Long, Whole30 Content Manager, sharing five tips for a breastfeeding Whole30.

 - Crab and Shrimp Stuffed Avocados from Stacie of Salad and Sandals

 *A note about smoothies: yes, you’re right… smoothies are not typically encouraged during a Whole30, but remember, that’s a recommendation and not a Whole30 rule.
-Technically, they are compliant and in the case of a #BreastfeedingWhole30, if this is a good strategy for you to work healthy fats and nutrients into your diet occasionally, go for it!
+Technically, they are compliant.
+In the case of a #BreastfeedingWhole30, if this is a good strategy for you to work healthy fats and nutrients into your diet occasionally, go for it!
 Just try limiting the amount of fruit to one cup and don’t use them as a dessert replacement/ SWYPO.

-Tip #5: Connect with our existing resources and other Whole30 mamas for more support
+Tip #5: Connect with our existing resources and other Whole30 community members for more support

-Take comfort in the fact that others have come before you, and we’re committed to giving you the best information possible.
+Take comfort in the fact that others have come before you.
+We’re committed to giving you the best information possible.
+I hope these five tips for a breastfeeding Whole30 have bee helpful for you!
 If you’ve still got questions and concerns about Breastfeeding and Whole30, check out these resources:

 - Melissa and Stephanie co-wrote an entire section on Pregnancy, Breastfeeding and Whole30 in The Whole30 (flip to page 114).

-- Join or browse the Pregnancy and Breastfeeding section of the Whole30 Forum, or leave your specific question there for other mamas to answer.
+- Join or browse the Pregnancy and Breastfeeding section of the Whole30 Forum, or leave your specific question there to get an answer.